arizvisa/ida-minsc/_sources/tagging.rst.txt

-The custom :py:mod:`tagfix` module allows for one to rebuild the tag cache if the cache somehow gets corrupted in some way (due to IDA crashing whilst trying to write a netnode) or if a database did not complete it's initial creation of the tag cache.
+The custom :py:mod:`tagfix` module allows for one to rebuild the tag cache if the cache somehow gets corrupted in some way (due to IDA crashing whilst trying to write a netnode) or if a database did not complete its initial creation of the tag cache.

 This module exposes a number of functions that can be used to rebuild the tag